afcarl/6.857-lecture-notes/l18-zero-knowledge.md

  - **Key:** the verifier can pick any row / column / cell `=>` the prover better have all of them be correct or he risks being discovered!

-Note: Verifier needs to make sure a unique set of 9 letters are used, otherwise the prover might use extra letters to cheat.
-If prover uses a set of 9*9 letters, then all comparisons will yield "not equal", and a clueless verifier would think the puzzle is solved.
+**Note:** Verifier needs to make sure a unique set of 9 letters are used by the prover.
+Otherwise, the prover might use extra letters to cheat.
+If prover uses a set of 9*9 letters and carefully commits to the 9x9 table such that each row and column has unique letters, then, a clueless verifier would think the puzzle is solved no matter which (and how many) row or column he asked for.

 Graph 3-colorability
 --------------------